rand3289/OutNet/readme.md

 Examples: "printer:lpr:8.8.8.8:54321:2nd floor printer"
 Same device, different protocol:  "printer:ipp:8.8.8.8:54321:2nd floor printer"
 Key-value pairs are described in rfc6763 section 6.

-* Mechanisms/protocols required to implement OutNet are HTTP 1.1, UPnP and digital signatures (RSA or BSD signify/minisign).
-* OutNet runs as a REST service over HTTP to bypass some firewalls and network restrictions.
-It can run on different port numbers that can change over time.
-Your other services do not have to run over HTTP or TCP.
-* OutNet can sign responses with a private key and supply a public key for signature verification.
-* OutNet can deny connections to external/routable IPs if frequency of requests coming from them is high.
-* Any service can register itself with OutNet by signing it's URL with the same private key OutNet is using and sending the signed URL to the local instance of OutNet.
-* Local services can register with OutNet using multicast at which point they receive OutNet's unicast address for querying.
-* OutNet has a peer list for your other local services.
-They can find their peers by querying a local OutNet instance.
-* OutNet should include itself in the service list.
-This advertises the external/routable/public IP for other services to use.
-* OutNet is capable of "opening a port in your router" via UPnP in order to be accessible from outside of your network.
-* It can "open" additional ports for your distributed services to accept connections.
-* To support other distributed services OutNet provides a library for signature creation uning private key and verification using public key.
-Your private key does not have to be shared with your other services.

 ## OutNet service query parameters